California

 MORRO ROCK BEACH VIEW 2

-Morro Rock is one location in particular that stands out for me because of how much of a pleasant surprise it was.
-From time to time, I make an effort to visit a local diners, shops, and motel front desks during my travels.
-I would inquire about any special landmarks unique to their area.
-Maybe even those that aren’t as well known.
-This one particular time it was suggested I visit Morro Bay on the Pacific Coast Highway.
-It was a little out of the way, but when the clerk said I would know I was there when I saw a large rock on the beach… well, that decided that.
+Even though not as secluded as others, this one particular time it was suggested I visit Morro Bay on the Pacific Coast Highway.
+It was a little out of the way, since I was initally going the other direction, but when the clerk said I would know I was there when I saw a large rock on the beach.

 Mount Shasta